EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F03 - delivery within 1 minute

-"As an consumer of european radar data, I want volumes and composites to be available within 1 minute of data producer publishing their data.
+"As an consumer of OPERA Open Radar Data, I want volumes and composites to be available within 1 minute of data is publishing by the OPERA hub.
 So, I can deliver the level of service required by my users."

 *Priority:*
  - primary